phwl/elec3608-lab/labs/lab1-alu/README.md

 #### Lab Question 3 - (40%)
 Modify the ALU in ```alu/alu.sv``` to support the remaining ```alu_function``` values listed below.
-Create your own tests for each operation.
-You will be asked to submit your file as ```alu.sv```, encompassing all three questions.

 ```sv
 `define ALU_SLL     5'b00011